02 February 2024

 By the 1980s, significant reform was on the horizon.
 The world was changing fast with new communication and information technologies and a drive for greater efficiency.
 Citizens had rising expectations and a desire for greater transparency in government.

 The highly centralised traditional public administration and rules-based approach was not well placed to respond to the demands of modern society.
 Accordingly, the Public Service went through major changes in the 1980s and 1990s.
-And New legislative framework was introduced through the State Sector Act 1988 and Public Finance Act 1989 with the aim to reorient the Public Service towards delivering results for people and to increase its efficiency and transparency.
+New legislative framework was introduced through the State Sector Act 1988 and Public Finance Act 1989 with the aim to reorient the Public Service towards delivering results for people and to increase its efficiency and transparency.

 The Public Service transformed from a single organisation with one employer into separate departments, each with their own chief executive responsible for their department’s performance.